viamrobotics/docs/docs/manage/CLI.md

 {{% /alert %}}

 See [Upload a custom module](/extend/modular-resources/upload/#upload-a-custom-module) and [Update an existing module](/extend/modular-resources/upload/#update-an-existing-module) for a detailed walkthrough of the `viam module` commands.

+See [Modular resources](/extend/modular-resources/) for a conceptual overview of modules and the modular resource system at Viam.

 ### organization